OLD HENRICIANS RETURN TO PRINCE HENRY’S

 Prince Henry’s has a very long and proud history and it is clear that many former staff and students feel a huge affection for the school.

-On 11th May, six Old Henricians returned to the school and had the opportunity to meet with Dr Evans and other members of the current Leadership Team, as well as Head Girl, Isobel Hardwick, and Head Boy, Tom Parkin.
+On 17th May, seven Old Henricians returned to the school and had the opportunity to meet with Dr Evans and other members of the current Leadership Team.
 Our visitors had the opportunity to look around the school and as well as seeing the many recent improvements to facilities, they saw many parts of The School building which were still familiar, even if the function of the rooms had changed.
 Many of them remembered the LRC as the school’s main hall, where assemblies and Speech Day were held; whilst the current staff room had, in its time, served as the Art room, and then as the Sixth Form common room.

 The school is lucky to possess an extensive archive of old photographs, documents and a full set of Henrician magazines (which date back to the first edition published in 1924), and our guests were able to put names to many of the faces (including their own) in those photographs, as well as taking great delight in finding references to their own school achievements in the Henrician.